Saskatoon mayoral candidate Cary Tarasoff critiques city spending in new financial platform

 "That's one project that's off the rails," Tarasoff said.

 In 2021, council approved the construction of a permanent festival site at Friendship Park along the riverbank.
-The cost of the project at the time was estimated at $12.9 million at the time.
+At that time, the cost of the project was estimated at $12.9 million.
 The first phase of construction involved building a headquarters building and public washroom facilities between Friendship Park and Kiwanis Memorial Park, which was completed in 2022.

-Tarasoff says those washrooms are constantly closed for various reasons and don’t give him much hope in a project he says administration was determined to see through.
+Tarasoff says those washrooms are constantly closed for various reasons, and that doesn’t give him much hope in a project he says administration was determined to see through.

 “Is this really a good location?
 They put it in the city center plan now, and they've connected to this park, but I'd say we stop what we're doing here, save $10 million.
 We go back to Victoria Park, where a lot of people actually do want to go,” Tarasoff said.